murugapl/manage-vaccinations-in-schools-guidance/README.md

 ```
 The images will be stored in the `app/assets/images` directory.

-If it fails with a timeout error, re-run the script.
+If it fails with several timeout error, re-run the script.
 This happens due to temporary database performance issues.

 Currently, there is not sufficient logic to generate screenshots of the following:
 * 'Notices' tab ([`notices.png`](app/assets/images/notices.png))